Eskender-B/dr-roboto/README.md

 ## Status

 * Currently basic layout and some simple functions and rules are implemented.
+* Scheme binding for C++ functions is implemented
+* Sample detector functions are also implemented alongside
 * As stories are added each topic may have its own set of files for ghost rules, interaction rules, events and so on ...

 ## Usage